-Associate Professor of Public Policy and Public Administration / Director, Master's of Public Policy Program
+Professor of Public Policy and Public Administration / Director, Doctoral in Public Policy and Administration

 |Address:||Media and Public Affairs Building

 805 21st St. NW

 Washington, DC, 20052

 Dylan Conger is Associate Professor.
 She is also a research affiliate at the George Washington Institute of Public Policy and New York University’s Institute for Education and Social Policy.

 Dr. Conger’s research concerns disadvantaged, immigrant, and minority youth with a focus on education policies and urban areas.
 Current projects include examining the effects of public policies and programs on the educational outcomes of undocumented immigrant and English Language Learners from early schooling through post-secondary; estimating the effect of Advanced Placement and other advanced high school courses on educational outcomes; and identifying the sources of gender disparities in secondary and post-secondary educational outcomes.